getoptimum/docs/docs/learn/overview/p2p.md

 **Key Principles:**

 * **Encoding**: Original data is divided into `k` pieces.
 These pieces are then used to generate a larger set of `n` coded shards by creating random linear combinations of the original pieces.
-The coefficients for these combinations are chosen from a finite field.
-Any equation generated has a high probability (`1 - 1/q`, where `q` is the field size) of being linearly independent, ensuring its utility.
+The coefficients for these combinations are chosen from a finite field to ensure linear independence.
 * **Early Forwarding & Composability**: A key feature of RLNC is that nodes do not need to wait to receive all `k` pieces to contribute to the network.
 As soon as a node receives a shard, it can be combined with other received shards to create and forward a *new, unique* coded shard (a process called recoding).
 This continuous "mixing" of information allows data to propagate fluidly and rapidly.
 * **Decoding**: A receiver only needs to collect *any* `k` linearly independent shards to reconstruct the original message by solving a system of linear equations.
 This makes the system highly resilient to packet loss, as the specific shards that arrive do not matter, only the total number of unique shards.